isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ---

-*This document outlines the data preparation for the Bellabeat project, making sure the selected datasets are ready for cleaning phase.*
+*This document outlines the data preparation for the Bellabeat project, making sure the selected datasets are ready for the next phase (Process & Cleaning).*